-5.5 CHIEF EXECUTIVE OFFICER
+9.5 CHIEF EXECUTIVE OFFICER

-5.5.1 Council Recess Period 2016-2017 Allowing Delegated Authority to the Chief Executive Officer
+9.5.1 Council Recess Period 2016-2017 Allowing Delegated Authority to the Chief Executive Officer

-Ward: - Date: 25 November 2016

-Precinct: - File Ref: ADM0018

-Attachments: Nil

-Tabled Items: -

-Reporting Officer: Tim Evans, Manager Governance and Risk

-Responsible Officer: Len Kosova, Chief Executive Officer
+Ward: - Date: 25 November 2016 25 November 2016 Precinct: - File Ref: ADM0018 Attachments: Nil Tabled Items: - Reporting Officer: Tim Evans, Manager Governance and Risk Responsible Officer: Len Kosova, Chief Executive Officer

-- DELEGATES BY ABSOLUTE MAJORITY, pursuant to section 5.42 of the Local Government Act 1995, to the Chief Executive Officer the power to deal with any items of business that may arise from 14 December 2016 to 31 January 2017, and which are not otherwise the subject of delegated authority already granted by Council, subject to: - 1.1 Reports being issued to all Council Members for a period of three business days prior to the delegated decision being made and no requests for 'call-in' of the matter being received from Council Members: - 1.2 Reports being displayed on the City's website for a period of three business days prior to the delegated decision being made; - 1.3 A report summarising the items of business dealt with under delegated authority being submitted for information to Council at its Ordinary meeting to be held on 7 February 2017; and - 1.4 A Register of Items Approved under this Delegated Authority being kept and made available for public inspection on the City's website during the period that the delegation applies; and - 2.
-DETERMINES for the purposes of section 5.43(b) of the Local Government Act 1995 that the Chief Executive Officer can accept tenders up to a maximum of \$500,000 for the period 14 December 2016 to 31 January 2017 subject to conditions a-d in resolution 1.
+- 1. DELEGATES BY ABSOLUTE MAJORITY, pursuant to section 5.42 of the Local Government Act 1995, to the Chief Executive Officer, the power to deal with any items of business that may arise from 14 December 2016 to 31 January 2017, and which are not otherwise the subject of delegated authority already granted by Council, subject to: - a.
+Reports being issued to all Council Members for a period of three business days prior to the delegated decision being made and no requests for 'call-in' of the matter being received from Council Members; - b.
+Reports being displayed on the City's website for a period of three business days prior to the delegated decision being made; - c.
+A report summarising the items of business dealt with under delegated authority being submitted for information to Council at its Ordinary meeting to be held on 7 February 2017; and - d.
+A Register of Items Approved under this Delegated Authority being kept and made available for public inspection on the City's website during the period that the delegation applies; and - 2.
+DETERMINES to amend condition 1 on delegation 1.20 so that the Chief Executive Officer can accept tenders up to a maximum of \$500,000 for the period 14 December 2016 to 31 January 2017 subject to conditions a-d in resolution 1.